CSX (NASDAQ:CSX) PT Raised to $108.00 at Royal Bank of Canada

-CSX (NASDAQ:CSX) had its price target hoisted by Royal Bank of Canada from $100.00 to $108.00 in a research report report published on Wednesday, The Fly reports.
-Royal Bank of Canada currently has an outperform rating on the transportation company’s stock.
+CSX (NASDAQ:CSX) had its price target hoisted by stock analysts at Royal Bank of Canada from $100.00 to $108.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The firm presently has an “outperform” rating on the transportation company’s stock.
+Royal Bank of Canada’s price objective would indicate a potential upside of 6.40% from the stock’s previous close.

-Several other research analysts also recently issued reports on CSX.
-Credit Suisse Group cut their price target on CSX from $114.00 to $113.00 and set an outperform rating for the company in a research note on Friday, January 22nd.
-Vertical Research began coverage on CSX in a research note on Friday, March 26th.
-They set a hold rating for the company.
-Cowen boosted their target price on shares of CSX from $84.00 to $91.00 and gave the company a market perform rating in a research note on Friday, January 22nd.
-BMO Capital Markets raised shares of CSX from a market perform rating to an outperform rating and boosted their target price for the company from $95.00 to $110.00 in a research note on Wednesday.
-Finally, Raymond James boosted their target price on shares of CSX from $100.00 to $105.00 and gave the company an outperform rating in a research note on Thursday, April 15th.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and fifteen have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average price target of $94.70.
+A number of other research analysts have also recently issued reports on the stock.
+Deutsche Bank Aktiengesellschaft lifted their target price on shares of CSX from $105.00 to $113.00 and gave the company a “buy” rating in a research note on Tuesday.
+Morgan Stanley raised their price target on shares of CSX from $60.00 to $62.00 and gave the company an “underweight” rating in a report on Friday, January 22nd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on shares of CSX from $87.00 to $105.00 in a report on Monday, January 11th.
+BMO Capital Markets raised shares of CSX from a “market perform” rating to an “outperform” rating and raised their price target for the company from $95.00 to $110.00 in a report on Wednesday, April 21st.
+Finally, Credit Suisse Group lowered their price target on shares of CSX from $114.00 to $113.00 and set an “outperform” rating for the company in a report on Friday, January 22nd.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and fifteen have issued a buy rating to the company.
+CSX presently has an average rating of “Buy” and a consensus price target of $94.70.

 CSX Corporation, together with its subsidiaries, provides rail-based freight transportation services.
 The company offers rail services; and transportation of intermodal containers and trailers, as well as other transportation services, such as rail-to-truck transfers and bulk commodity operations.
 It transports chemicals, agricultural and food products, automotive, minerals, forest products, fertilizers, and metals and equipment; and coal, coke, and iron ore to electricity-generating power plants, steel manufacturers, and industrial plants, as well as exports coal to deep-water port facilities.